Is Aloe Vera Edible? Should You Eat Aloe Vera?

 Aloe vera is a semi-tropical succulent that’s been linked to a host of health benefits.
 Both the Mayo Clinic and other popular online health magazines like Healthline agree that Aloe Vera is edible.

-Not only is it edible, it’s also great for treating a variety of ailments that I will discuss in this article.
-I’ll also address some of the safety concerns related to aloe vera both for pets and humans.
+Not only is it edible, but it’s also great for treating a variety of ailments that I will discuss in this article.
+I’ll also address some of the safety concerns related to aloe vera, both for pets and humans.

 Aloe Vera Parts You Can Eat